MelodyRackham/db-schema-practice/notes.md

 development, staging, and production in knexfile.js are each config objects.

-create a migration --> knex migrate:make table-name
+Create a migration --> knex migrate:make table-name

+To run a migration: knex migrate:latest

+Example Scenario: Ran a migration, realized we forgot to add a constraint --> edit the file, knex migrate:rollback (runs the down function from our knexfile) THEN run knex migrate:latest